NocturnalSolutions/KituraBook/8-forms.md

   …
 ```

 When this form is submitted via an HTTP POST query, the browser will not put the form values in the URL.
-That means the user will just be sent to `http://example.com/foo` no matter what values they enter or select in the form.
+That means, if this page appears at the URL “http://example.com/“, the user will just be sent to “http://example.com/foo” no matter what values they enter or select in the form.
 The browser will, however, still serialize the data and send it as the body of the HTML request.
 This point is important because it means that the URLs created via forms that submit via GET are “bookmarkable” in the sense that, after submitting the from, if you add the resulting page to your browser’s bookmarks/favorites/hotlist and then revisit it later, you will see the same results of your submission.
 You could also share the URL with friends or family via email or text message or the like and know that, when they click on the web address, they will see the same results page that you did.
-This handy property does not hold true for results pages reached by a form that submits via POST; again, for our example form above, no matter what the user selects, the address of the resulting page will always be `http://example.com/foo`.
+This handy property does not hold true for results pages reached by a form that submits via POST; again, for our example form above, no matter what the user selects, the address of the resulting page will always be “http://example.com/foo”.

 So if forms submitted by GET have this handy “bookmarkable” property, why aren’t all forms submitted by GET?
 Well, there are a couple of reasons why we’d still want to use POST for some forms.
 For example, there may be cases where we *don’t* want to have the form values inside the URL; for example, for a form a user would use to log in to a site that would have a password field.
 We don’t want that sensitive password to be sticking around in a URL for anyone to see or get access to!
 Also, note that browsers have a finite limit to the length of a URL that it will support.
 The limit varies by browser, but just as a rule of thumb, if there’s a chance someone could enter an arbitrarily large amount of data into your form - for example, if it has a `<textarea>` element for entering a large amount of text, a file upload field (an `<input>` tag with a `type` attribute of `file`), or just lots and lots of standard text fields - it’s best to have your form submit via POST rather than GET.

 So when a POST request is done, as mentioned above, the form data is serialized into the body of a POST request to the server.
-There are two common method that this is done, and this can be changed by setting an `enctype` value on the `<form>` tab.
+There are two common methods by which this is done, and the method can be changed by setting an `enctype` value on the `<form>` tab.
 The default method used when an `enctype` is not present (as on our form above) is `application/x-www-form-urlencoded`, but the other common method is `multipart/form-data`.
 I won’t go into detail about how either of these work under the hood, but suffice it to say that if your form has a file upload field, you *must* set `enctype` to `multipart/form-data`.
 Otherwise, it’s safe to just let the browser use the default behavior by omitting the `enctype` attribute (which will cause it to use `application/x-www-form-urlencoded` by default).

 So, to sum it up: